ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Extensions to this mechanism MAY define new Connect-UDP Datagram Format Types in order to use different semantics or encodings for UDP payloads and metadata.
+Extensions SHOULD define HTTP header fields that can be used to negotiate the support of different Datagram Format Types.

 # Performance Considerations {#performance}